Kairotic/coding-with-knots/quipu.md

 # Sonification

-When the significance of the structure of a specific medium is unknown, sonification can be a way to gain new insight.
+Where the significance of the structure of a specific medium is unknown, sonification can be a way to gain new insight.
 There are various reasons for this, which have partly to do with the way understanding is coupled with perception, partly also simply with the fact that listening takes